HarFis/departure-monitor/README.md

 ## API
 Departure monitor uses data from [Västtrafik's public API](https://developer.vasttrafik.se).
 After (free) registration & creation of an app, you'll receive your key & secret for authentication.
 Don't forget to "prenumera" your app to "reseplaneraren".

+To find your busstop's ID after you created your app at Västtrafik's developer portal:
++ Go to prenumeration -> Reseplaneraren v2 -> Tab: API Console
++ Choose "location" -> get location.name.
++ Type your stop in the "input" field -> Press button "Try out"
++ It will show you the matching stop details (among other the ID).

+If you get an 401 error, you have to re-new your token.
+(Mina applikationer-> Hantera nyckler -> copy & run in terminal the first "curl command" below the keys -> copy the token it returns.
+Go back to API Console, paste/replace the token and then try it again.)

 ## Installation